 Santa Clara Pueblo is a Tewa Indian settlement along the Rio Grande in north-central New Mexico that has been home to these Puebloans for hundreds of years.
 Established in about 1550, the pueblo, Kha’po Owingeh, is a member of the Eight Northern Pueblos of the Tewa-speaking Pueblo Indians.

-The Santa Clara people’s ancestors came from the Puye Cliff Dwellings about 10 miles west of the current Santa Clara Pueblo.
+The Santa Clara people’s ancestors came from the Puye Cliff Dwellings, about ten miles west of the current Santa Clara Pueblo.
 The people lived at Puye for approximately 300 years before giving up the cliff dwellings due to drought in about 1550 AD.
 At that time, the Puye community housed up to 1,500 Indians.
 At both their old home and newer pueblo, the Tewa relied on both irrigation farming and hunting for sustenance.

 The pueblo was first visited by Europeans when Francisco Coronado’s expeditionary force came to the area in 1541.
 The Puebloans met Juan de Oñate and his exploration party on July 11, 1598.
 At that time, the Spanish established a more permanent settlement in the region, bringing colonists and Franciscan priests who began establishing missions.
-At the time of the Spanish arrival, the Tewa had been subject for many years to raids by Apache, and Navajo warriors and the people at Santa Clara Pueblo saw an opportunity to use the Spanish as allies.
-After the region’s annexation into the Spanish Kingdom, and as part of the 1601 expansion of Juan de Oñate’s colonial capital, a chapel was built at Santa Clara by 1617.
+At the time of the Spanish arrival, the Tewa had been subject for many years to raids by Apache and Navajo warriors.
+The people at Santa Clara Pueblo saw an opportunity to use the Spanish as allies.
+After the region’s annexation into the Spanish Kingdom and as part of the 1601 expansion of Juan de Oñate’s colonial capital, a chapel was built at Santa Clara by 1617.
 Fray Alonso de Benavides established a mission at Santa Clara in 1628 as a visita (satellite community) for the Ohkay Owingeh Pueblo (formerly the San Juan Pueblo).
 The visita included a chapel for the use of a visiting priest.

 When the Spanish, led by Don Diego de Vargas, returned to re-establish their control in the region in 1692, the people of Santa Clara Pueblo joined with those of the San Ildefonso Pueblo.
 Together at a fortified settlement on Black Mesa, they resisted the Spanish until 1696.
 Afterward, they escaped and lived with the Hopi and Zuni.
 Many later returned to Santa Clara Pueblo in 1702, rebuilding the community and farming again in the Rio Grande Valley.
 Another church with a choir loft was built after the people returned.
 By the 1750s, however, the church had fallen into disrepair and collapsed.
 Fray Mariano Rodríguez organized the construction of a new church in 1758.
 He and the people of Santa Clara constructed a long and narrow church.
 The church reportedly was built at the friar’s expense, and the progress was slow but was eventually completed.
-It lasted for more than a century during a period of drastic changes like the epidemic of smallpox in 1782, which carried off a large portion of the pueblo’s population, and Mexican Independence in 1821.
+It lasted for more than a century during drastic changes like the smallpox epidemic in 1782, which carried off a large portion of the pueblo’s population, and Mexican Independence in 1821.

 The people of Santa Clara Pueblo survived the Spanish Colonial, Mexican, and American political control of the larger region and today are members of the Eight Northern Pueblos.
 Santa Clara Pueblo is listed in the National Register of Historic Places as a historic district, and the tribe is federally recognized.
 The Santa Clara Pueblo is the second largest of the Tewa-speaking Pueblos.
 The pueblo complex’s historic section consists of one and two-story adobe houses surrounding two main plazas with two rectangular ceremonial kivas and the church.